intellinote/inote-util/README.md

 Interested in working for Intellinote?
 Visit
-[the careers section of our website](https://www.intellinote.net/careers/) to see our latest techincal (and non-technical) openings.
+[the careers section of our website](https://www.intellinote.net/careers/) to see our latest technical (and non-technical) openings.